Pay your fees

 If you have any questions about scholarship payments, contact the Scholarships Office for more information.

-If you are an International Student and your fees are being covered by a Sponsor, you will be required to provide a Financial Guarantee.
-Financial Guarantees must be on the Sponsor’s official letterhead and include the following:
+If your fees will be paid by a Sponsor, you will be required to provide a Financial Guarantee.
+Financial Guarantees must be on the Sponsor’s official letterhead and include: